 What is a Foreign eSIM?

-A foreign eSIM is an eSIM offered by international providers such as Saily and Airalo.
-These eSIMs connect to networks via roaming agreements with Japanese carriers (such as KDDI or NTT docomo) or route their traffic through another country.
+A foreign eSIM is an eSIM offered by international providers whose base of operations may be in locations such as the US, EU, UK, etc. These eSIMs connect to networks via roaming agreements with Japanese carriers (such as KDDI or NTT docomo) or route their traffic through another country.

 Pros of Foreign eSIMs